PeterCamilleri/CX16/new/README.md

 In the 6502, current consumption remained fairly constant (and high) regardless of the frequency of the system clock.
 With the W65C02S, reduced frequency and voltage also result in reduced current.
 This translates to a reduction in overall energy consumption.
-The usage of current are shown below.
+The usage of current under various conditions is shown below.

 ![Current vs Speed](./CurrentvSpeed.png)